Aashishsharma/Learnings/Javascript/Typescript.md

     return assign
 }

 // 3.
-ReadOnly<T> - creates a new type with all properties of an existing type T marked as read-only, preventing any modifications. const assignVerified: Readonly<Assignment> = { ...assignGraded, verified: true }
+Readonly<T> - creates a new type with all properties of an existing type T marked as read-only, preventing any modifications. const assignVerified: Readonly<Assignment> = { ...assignGraded, verified: true }
 assignVerified.grade = 22 // error -readonly

 recordAssignment({ ...assignGraded, verified: true })

+// 4 ReadonlyArray - make entire array readonly
+const roArray: ReadonlyArray<string> = ["red", "green", "blue"];

 // 4.
-Record<K, T> - creates a new type with keys of type K and values of type T. It's useful for creating dictionaries or mapping types. const hexColorMap: Record<string, string> = {
+Record<K, T> - creates a new type with keys of type K and values of type T. It's useful for creating dictionaries or mapping types.
+// using records, we can
+const hexColorMap: Record<string, string> = {
     red: "FF0000",
     green: "00FF00",